gipplab/cl-osa/README.md

 ### What CL-OSA does

 CL-OSA takes documents as input and ranks them according to their semantic similarity.
-Also, CL-OSA can compare documents on character-level (currently set to PAN-PC-11, but this can be changed by modifying the source-code, as entrypoint see here:
+Also, CL-OSA can compare documents at the character level (currently set to PAN-PC-11, but this can be changed by modifying the source code, for an entry point see here:
 PANPC11CharacterLevelEval.doCharacterLevelEval).

 ### What CL-OSA does not
 CL-OSA does not search the internet for possible sources.
 This is addressed in different algorithms.

 ## Extensions to CL-OSA
 ###  Featurama

 The Featurama project is an analysis tool to find correlations between variables during the detailed analysis process.
-When having the possibility to choose between a multitude of parameters and scoring metrics, it can be used to find optimal parametrization.
+When having the possibility to choose between a multitude of parameters and scoring metrics, it can be used to find the optimal parametrization.

 The project offers functionality to store and save observations during plagiarism detection.
 Each observation holds several features, which each have a name and numerical value.
 The observations are stored in an observation holder, which can be transformed into a matrix.
-For this matrix the correlation and covariance matrices can be calculated.
-Furthermore it is possible to perform a PCA on the data, which the option of reducing the dimension at the same time.
+For this matrix, the correlation and covariance matrices can be calculated.
+Furthermore, performing a PCA on the data and optionally reducing the dimension is possible.
-To use featurama an observationHolder object must be initialised.
-For each observation a new observation object is created and the features added, by storing them in a hash map and adding this hash map to the obervation.
-This observation is added to the observationHolder, which in turn can be saved by converting it to a matrix and saving as CSV file.
+To use featurama, an observationHolder object must be initialized.
+For each observation, a new observation object is created and the features added by storing them in a hash map and adding this hash map to the observation.
+This observation is added to the observationHolder, which in turn can be saved by converting it to a matrix and saving as a CSV file.

-Setting up the MongoDB database
+Setting up the MongoDB Database
 -------------------------------

-### Alternatives to local storage
+### Alternatives to Local Storage

 To use CL-OSA, you need to set up a MongoDB database.
 Alternatively, you can use the Wikidata SPARQL API directly.
-In this case, you have to change the static import inside [WikidataEntityExtractor](src/main/java/com/iandadesign/closa/util/wikidata/WikidataEntityExtractor.java) from
+In this case, you have to change the static import in [WikidataEntityExtractor](src/main/java/com/iandadesign/closa/util/wikidata/WikidataEntityExtractor.java) from
 > import static org.sciplore.pds.util.wikidata.WikidataDumpUtil.*;

 to
 > import static org.sciplore.pds.util.wikidata.WikidataSparqlUtil.*;

-However, this alternative is only recommended for testing purposes as
+However, this option is only recommended for testing purposes as
 1. the number of queries is limited,
-2. Wikidata is updated so frequently such that results become non-deterministic, and
+2. Wikidata is updated so frequently that results become non-deterministic, and
 3. querying a public web service is slow.

-### The setup process
+### The Setup Process

 #### Docker

 Set up using docker-compose.yml

 #### Local MongoDB (not recommended)